se-edu/addressbook-level4/docs/DeveloperGuide.md

 ### Architecture

 <img src="images/Architecture.png" width="600"><br>
-The **_Architecture Diagram_** given above explains the high-level design of the App.
+The **_Architecture Diagram_** given above will explain to you the high-level design of the App.
-Given below is a quick overview of each component.
+Below, we will give you a quick overview of each component.

 `Main` has only one class called [`MainApp`](../src/main/java/seedu/address/MainApp.java).
 It is responsible for,
-* At app launch: Initializes the components in the correct sequence, and connect them up with each other.
+* At app launch: `Main` will initialize the components in the correct sequence, and connect them up with each other.
-* At shut down: Shuts down the components and invoke cleanup method where necessary.
+* At shut down: `Main` will Shut down the components and invoke cleanup method where necessary.

 [**`Commons`**](#common-classes) represents a collection of classes used by multiple other components.
 Two of those classes play important roles at the architecture level.